avcomps/generative-mega-nft/README.md

 ## Unstable version
 This `main` branch version is not completed.
 For further info submit a issue comment.

+## Usage
+Clone the repo, dive into it & open a shell or cmd terminal.
+Then execute:
+`python main.py`

 ## Demo
 Attention: Correct image cropping not coded
 <br/><br/>